-8.2 Product features
+7.2 Product features

-The LANCE MCDWD product has several new or improved product features, although some will not be implemented until later releases.
-As discussed in section 7.3, the MCDWD product will provide a

-"recurring flood" data value in the flood product, which will be a significant advance as it will greatly reduce the area of reported flood when such flood is routine and expected.
+The LANCE MCDWD product has several improved features compared to the legacy product.
+The most significant is probably the HAND mask providing additional topographic masking (section 3.4.2), which was implemented in the beta 2 release.
+In the future, we plan to introduce a "recurring flood" class in the product (see section 9.4), which will provide a useful advance by greatly reduce the area of reported flood when such flood is routine and expected.